number9dream/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot_updated_total_steps](figure/plot_updated_total_steps.png)

-The **mean** total number of steps taken per day is **10581** using the below formula.
+The **mean** total number of steps taken per day is **10766** using the below formula.
 ```
 mean(sumData$x,na.rm=TRUE)
 ```
-The **median** total number of steps taken per day is **10395** using the below formula.
+The **median** total number of steps taken per day is **10766** using the below formula.
 ```
 median(sumData$x,na.rm=TRUE)
 ```
-The mean has increased as compared to the previous case when the NA values are ignored (treated as 0 for the purpose of aggregation).
-Since the total number of steps has increased after the imputting of missing data, this increase in the mean is expected.
-The median does not change because no new records were introduced.
+Both the mean and the median has increased from the previous values.They have also converged to the same value.

 ## Are there differences in activity patterns between weekdays and weekends?
 A new factor is created for the dates to define weekday and weekend as two levels.
 This is done using the code below.